akruszewski/gibl/manuscript/chapter3.md

 Now that we have equipped ourselves with the ability to write computer programs, we will implement the components (data structures) of the blockchain.
 Throughout this chapter we will be using some new procedures.
 For some of them we will give a brief explanation.
 For others, if you are curious, you can get additional details from Racket's manuals.

-Next, we will give a definition of serialization.
+We start with the definition of serialization.
 We will rely on it heavily in the next chapter when peers will send information to each other.
-Think of it as a neat way to transform data structures to something which is easy to transfer between peers.
+Think of it as a neat way to transform data structures to some object which is easy to transfer between peers.

 I> ### Definition 1
 I>